micros-workshop/micros-workshop.github.io/index.md

 ### Submissions

-Papers must be submitted by **August 15, 2022 (23:59 AoE)** via EasyChair.
+Papers must be submitted by **August 15, 2022 (23:59 AoE)** via EasyChair ([Submission Link](https://easychair.org/conferences/?conf=micros2022)).

 Submitted papers should be in the ACM two-column conference format.
 The workshop has a **single-blind** reviewing process, so the submissions can include the name and affiliations of authors.

-Submission Page: Coming soon <!-- [EasyChair](https://easychair.org/conferences/?conf=micros-2022) -->

 The following paper categories are welcome:
 - research papers on novel, original, and unpublished work (pre-prints submitted to ArXiv are eligible). **Max length: 10 pages, plus references**